First Tee – Virginia Peninsula

 Cost and Registration for First Tee

 The program fee starts at $60 for Little Linksters and increases nominally with each level of achievement throughout our program.
 The tuition cost covers one 9-week session.
-We offer 9-week sessions spring, summer, and in the fall.
+We offer 9-week sessions in spring, summer, and fall.
 Our winter session is abbreviated and finishes in December.
 Partner our class sessions with a skills clinic or camp throughout the year for a complete First Tee experience!
 Use the REGISTER ONLINE button above to find the session, camp, or clinic that works best for your child.

 How the First Tee Golf Program Works

 The program curriculum is divided into four levels based on recommended ages: PLAYer, Par, Birdie, and Eagle.
 Regardless of ability and age, all participants enter at the PLAYer level.